q0w9e8r7t6y5/p2/README.md

 3. Function inside total.php had to be separated out from logic.php, due to processing errors.
 After separating out the function into its own php page, the correct total value was able to be shown to the end user on the html page.

+4. Text area at the bottom has been set up to use GET in my example.
+If this was writing to a database and then showing the user a confirmation, the correct implementation would be POST.